felddy/foundryvtt-docker/README.md

 ## Building ##

-1. Check out the project:
+1. Copy the project to your machine using the `Clone or download` button above or the command line:

     ```console
     git clone https://github.com/felddy/foundryvtt-docker.git
     cd foundryvtt-docker
     ```

-1. Build the container using your FoundryVTT site credentials:
+1. Build the container using your FoundryVTT site credentials.
+Your credentials are only used to download a Foundry release, and **are not stored** in the
+   image:

     ```console
     docker-compose build \